ikunetwork/WhitePaper/README.md

 - `permissionlessLicense` threshold
 - 1st priority to upgrade to clinical trial subject
 - Access to medicine upon regulatory approval at a discounted (or free) rate [with prescription from a licensed MD]
-- RST DC governance including **Voting rights to release funding for next stage of RST roadmap** (must achieve security to do this b/c this will be a target for hacking) + remove PI, etc. [Note to Bruno: See DAICO/Aragon smart contracts?]
+- RST DC governance including **Voting rights to release funding for next stage of RST roadmap** (must achieve security to do this b/c this will be a target for hacking) + remove PI, etc.

 R&D data will be made available to `RST[x]` holders and updated by the `RST[x]` team through the IN infrastructure on an ongoing basis.
 RST R&D data/IP will de-identified and be stored on IPFS.
 Access to the data/IP will be made available with possession of a minimum, predetermined RST threshold and private key, unless otherwise made public thru IKU.
 A transaction involving RST is the cryptographic validation of rights transfer to RST hashed data, timestamped by the blockchain.
 This is transparently irrefutable evidence of both proof of the data's existence and rights provenance on Inter Planetary File Systems/Inter Planetary Linked Data IPFS at a given point in time, protecting against reasons for litigation.

-*Insert RST smart contract code*
+**BRUNO - SHOW TRIGGER CONTRACT, IF APPLICABLE**

 IPFS will serve to provide infrastructure for the `RST[x]` DC.
 The R&D team will provide updates to the RST Holders in their DC on a regular basis, in which `RST[x]` holders will have ability to: